 Policy Exceptions and Revisions

-The Regional Committee authorizes the Region Director, with the advice and consent of the Region Budget Committee, to alter this policy if, in their judgment, it is reasonable to predict the expenditures will exceed the Region budget.
+The Regional Executive Committee authorizes the Region Director, with the advice and consent of the Region Budget Committee, to alter this policy if, in their judgment, it is reasonable to predict the expenditures will exceed the Region budget.
 In special hardship cases, or where special circumstances warrant, these general policy statements may be waived by PRIOR approval of the additional expense reimbursement from the Region Director.

 Submit hotel, meal, and local transportation receipts with current IEEE expense form.
 All expenses exceeding $25 must have a receipt attached to the expense report to be approved.